jacekkoziarski/Personal_Website/content/home/publications.md

 +++

 {{% callout note %}}
-Please [get in touch] (/contact.) if you have trouble accessing any of my work!
+Please get in touch if you have trouble accessing any of my work!
 {{% /callout %}}